-Our emphasis on locally produced whole, organic foods is the basis for meals that are as delicious as they are nutritious.
+Our emphasis on locally produced whole, natural foods is the basis for meals that are as delicious as they are nutritious.
 Aravaipa Farms’ original Inn proprietor, Carol Steele, is hailed among the originators of the farm-to-table movement in Arizona.
-Following in her tradition, we assure you that whatever we don’t produce ourselves, we procure for the most part from our friends and neighbors who farm and ranch, preserve, and bake, so that you can enjoy the freshest and tastiest organic ingredients available.
+Following in her tradition, we assure you that whatever we don’t produce ourselves, we try to procure from local providers who farm and ranch, preserve, and bake so that you can enjoy the freshest and tastiest ingredients available.

-From our own orchard-grown fruits and garden-harvested vegetables and herbs, to grass-fed beef and lamb, free-range chicken and eggs, local honey, nuts, and cheeses, we source as many ingredients as we possibly can from nearby Arizona ranches and farms and we strive to serve 100% organic dishes whenever possible.
-One notable exception is that, from time to time, we are proud to feature wild-caught Alaskan salmon that we source from Kodiak Island.
-Aravaipa’s native fish population is protected, therefore not a staple.
+From our own orchard-grown fruits and garden-harvested vegetables and herbs, to local honey and nuts, we source as many ingredients as we possibly can from nearby Arizona ranches and farms whenever possible.
+One notable exception is that, from time to time, we are proud to feature wild-caught Alaskan sockeye salmon that we source from Kodiak Island.